Rawrshak/SubgraphWorkshopDemo/README.md

 # SubgraphWorkshopDemo
-Workshop Demo for creating subgraphs
+Workshop Demo for creating subgraphs.

+This repo is for the Subgraph Workshop that Christian Sumido did for game developers.